 6. Go Dolphin Watching

-Dolphins love the Atlantic waters of the Algarve coastline, so spotting them is common here in Southern Portugal.
+Dolphins love the Atlantic waters of the Algarve coastline, so spotting them is common.

 When you visit Lagos, you should absolutely go on a dolphin cruise!
-Dolphin pods are found in the deep sea off the coast of Lagos year round, but April through August is the best time.
-You’re basically guaranteed to see dolphins in large groups, or pods, which oftentimes like to swim alongside the boats.
+Dolphin pods are found in the deep sea off the coast of Southern Portugal year round, but April through August is the best time.
+Youโre basically guaranteed to see dolphins in large groups, or pods, which oftentimes like to swim alongside the boats.

 Book one of these Dolphin Watching Tours: